tuist/tuist/projects/tuist/fixtures/README.md

 ## ios_app_with_incompatible_xcode

-An iOS app whose TuistConfig file requires an Xcode version that is not available in the system.
+An iOS app whose Config file requires an Xcode version that is not available in the system.

 ## ios_app_with_actions